matsonj/stocks/README.md

 1. Plotting is defined in the `viz/line_chart.py` file.
 It is a set of simple charts using `plotly` and `dash`.
 2. You can serve the plots with `python3 viz/line_chart.py`.

+### Other Notes
+1. In order to take advantage of the `dbt power user` plugin, you will need to put your `MOTHERDUCK_TOKEN` in your bash profile.
+Otherwise, all interactions with `dbt power user` will hit the login page for MotherDuck.